indexxing/PolyPlus/README.md

 ## How to Download - Pre-Release Build?

-> Pre-Release builds may have work in progress features or bugs!
+> Pre-release builds may have work-in-progress features or bugs!

 1. Go to the top of this GitHub repository
 2. Click on the "Code" button
 3. Click on the "Download ZIP" button in the dropdown menu
 4. Extract the .ZIP
 5. Enable developer mode on your browser (developer mode allows you to load unpacked extensions)
-6. Go to your browsers extensions page (usually `browserName://extensions`)
+6. Go to your browser extensions page (usually `browserName://extensions`)
 7. Click the "Load Unpacked" button
 8. When the file selector comes up, open the unzipped folder of this repository's source code
 9. Go to Polytoria and you should see some changes!